wotamann/vue-form-base/README.md

 		accept: string,         // type:'file' - limit files audio/*, image/*, .pdf
 		title: string,          // define your own validation message
 		error: string,          // preset/set inline error msg

-		css: string				// inject one or more classnames at item level
+		css: string,            // inject one or more classnames at item level
+		// Use 12 column grid system from materializecss.com/grid.html for displaying items
+		// for example a 12 column grid with 3 items in one row would look like:
+		// schema:{ item1:{ css:'col s4'}, item2:{ css:'col s4'}, item3:{ css:'next-row col s4'} }

-		pattern: string         // regex to control input
+		pattern: string,        // regex to control input

 		min: number,            // limit number or range
 		max: number,            // limit number or range